alptdogan/alptdogan/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/alptug-dogan/](https://www.linkedin.com/in/alptug-dogan/)

-- ⚡ Fun fact **I'm quitting one of the coolest jobs ever to work on another one of the coolest job ever.
-(Soon I hope) :)**
+- ⚡ Not so fun fact: **I'm quitting one of the coolest jobs ever to work on another coolest one ever (soon I hope) :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">